DMTF/Redfish-Tools/doc-generator/README.md

                         acceptable).
 Default: json-schema

 optional arguments:
-  -h, --help            Show this help message and exit -n, --normative       Produce normative (developer-focused) output --format {markdown,html}
+  -h, --help            show this help message and exit -n, --normative       Produce normative (developer-focused) output --format {markdown,html,csv}
                         Output format
+  --property_index      Produce Property Index output.
+  --property_index_config_out CONFIG_FILE_OUT
+                        Generate updated config file, with specified filename (property_index mode only).
   --out OUTFILE         Output file (default depends on output format:
-                        output.md for Markdown, index.html for HTML)
+                        output.md for Markdown, index.html for HTML,
+                        output.csv for CSV
   --sup SUPFILE         Path to the supplemental material document.
 Default is
                         usersupplement.md for user-focused documentation, and
                         devsupplement.md for normative documentation.
+  --config CONFIG_FILE  Path to a config file, containing configuration in
+                        JSON format.
+Used in property_index mode only.
   --profile PROFILE_DOC
                         Path to a JSON profile document, for profile output.
   -t, --terse           Terse output (meaningful only with --profile).
 By
                         default, profile output is verbose and includes all properties regardless of profile requirements.
 "Terse"
-                        output is intended for use by service developers, including only the subset of properties with profile requirements.
+                        output is intended for use by Service developers, including only the subset of properties with profile requirements.
   --escape ESCAPE_CHARS
                         Characters to escape (\) in generated Markdown.
 For example, --escape=@#.
 Use --escape=@ if strings with embedded @ are being converted to mailto links.

 Example:
    doc_generator.py --format=html